ntavelis/auth-email/README.md

 Laravel Framework to be installed, with version >= 5.4

+## Supported Laravel versions

+This package supports all Laravel version from 5.4 onwards.

+- From version 1.4.0, support has been added for Laravel 5.6.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.